georgiee/coding-for-kids/slides.md

 ---
-^ At Digitalwerkstatt, the place I started with locations around germany ^ or host or join an hour of code event.
+^ At Digitalwerkstatt, the place I started with locations around germany

+^ or you decide to host or join an hour of code event.

 # [fit] Digitalwerkstatt
 # &